kuzudb/kuzu-docs/blog/2024-01-04-llms-graphs-part-1/index.md

    ```
 2. Indirect SQL Generation via Graph Modeling/SPARQL: In this approach, instead of the relational schema of the database, the same
    database is modeled as an *[OWL ontology](https://www.w3.org/OWL/)* (OWL is short for Web Ontology Language).
-   Ontology is another term for schema when modeling data as graph as classes and relationships between them.
+   Ontology is another term for schema when modeling data as a graph of classes and relationships between them.
 OWL is a W3C standard
    and part of the RDF technology stack so OWL ontologies are expressed as a set RDF triples, such as:
    ```
    ...